-Why Are There CicLAvias I Never Walk Under but Large and Melodious Thoughts Descend upon Me?*
+Why Are There CicLAvias I Never Walk Along but Large and Melodious Thoughts Descend upon Me?*

 “Wow!
 That’s a lot of bike people!” exclaimed a security guard at a plaza in Little Tokyo.

 I wasn’t sure if he meant it or if it was for my benefit.
 It was now 2 pm, and if he hadn’t noticed the bikes that were stacked up in the plaza and had been flowing past his station for the past several hours, then it would seem his powers of observation were perhaps not what they should have been.

 And, there weren’t nearly as many bikes as I expected.

 Having remembered how intense the crush of people could be through downtown at past events, especially along Spring St., I figured this time I would avoid all that by walking the route.

 I needn’t have worried — there were spacious stretches where I was able to walk in the road completely unmolested.